BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/unsupervised_learning.rst

 .. image:: img/clustering.png
     :target: https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68

 Note that in all these clustering methods we talked about similarity.
-Similarity can be defined differently. **Euclidean distance** is the most common measure by simply measuring the straight line distance between the two samples in the feature space.
+Similarity can be defined differently. **Euclidean distance** is the most common measure which is simply measuring the straight line distance between the two samples in the feature space.
 For a detailed comparison read this article:

 `Shirkhorshidi, Ali Seyed, Saeed Aghabozorgi, and Teh Ying Wah.
 "A comparison study on similarity and dissimilarity measures in clustering continuous data."
 PloS one 10.12 (2015): e0144059. <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144059>`_

-It is very important to keep in mind that *any data clusters*.
+Keep in mind that *any data clusters*.
 Clusters obtained by any method are a way to explore the data.
 You can measure the *fitness* of the clustering by measuring the intra-clusters similarity vs. the in-between cluster dissimilarity.
 Commonly used measure are Silhouette coefficient and the Davies–Bouldin index.